edamontology/caseologue/edamci/README.md

   -c, --curation   runs all curation tests

-> Documentation using docstrinf for each tests: TO COMPLETE
+> Documentation using docstring for each tests: TO COMPLETE

 Install requirements:
 ```